robbert-vdh/yabridge/README.md

         Linux Mint 19, or AV Linux MXE 2021, then you should download the version that ends with `-ubuntu-18.04.tar.gz`.
-     2. Extract the contents of the downloaded archive to `~/.local/share`, such that `~/.local/share/yabridge/yabridgectl` exists.
-You can do this from the command line with `tar -C ~/.local/share -xavf yabridge-x.y.z.tar.gz`.
+     2. Extract the contents of the downloaded archive to `~/.local/share`, such that the file `~/.local/share/yabridge/yabridgectl` exists after extracting.
+You can extract an archive here from the command line with `tar -C ~/.local/share -xavf yabridge-x.y.z.tar.gz`.
+If you're extracting the archive using a GUI file manager or archive tool, then make sure that hidden files and directories are visible by pressing
+        <kbd>Ctrl+H</kbd>.
      3. **Whenever any step below mentions running `yabridgectl <something>`, then you should run `~/.local/share/yabridge/yabridgectl <something>` instead** as `~/.local/share/yabridge` is not in your search path so